Market Fluctuations (Lesson 3)

 Market Fluctuations – Economic Driven

-As stated earlier, market fluctuations are driven by generally three different forces.
-The one most commonly recognized by all are economic wide drivers.
-If you look at Canadian National’s graph above, the early period of 2020 is a reflection of the big market decline driven by COVID restrictions during the first quarter of 2020.
-Thus, market wide adjustments can be significantly stronger than other forms of fluctuations.
-There are many different economic wide drivers of downward pressure or indicators of expansion.
+As stated earlier, market fluctuations are driven by three different forces.
+The one most commonly recognized by all is the economic-wide drivers.
+If you look at Canadian National’s graph above, the early period of 2020 is a reflection of the big market decline driven by COVID-19 restrictions during the first quarter of 2020.
+Thus, market-wide adjustments can be significantly stronger than other forms of fluctuations.
+There are many different economic-wide drivers of downward pressure or indicators of expansion.
 They include:

 • Acts of law by Congress;